Dr Ben Buchanan | Clinical Psychologist

 As well as working clinically I am a lecturer at Monash University’s Faculty of Medicine.
 As a scientist as well as psychologist my work is grounded in established evidence as well as empathy.
 I publish scientific peer-reviewed research on the connection between brain function and behaviour, and have undertaken academic work at the Royal Children’s Hospital’s Murdoch Research Institute and Monash Alfred Psychiatry Research Centre.
 In terms of clinical background, I have worked in the public mental health system, including Monash Medical Centre, Casey Hospital and Southern Health’s Child and Adolescent Mental Health Service.

 I hold degrees in philosophy, behavioural science and clinical psychology.
-In my spare time I read books on behavioural economics and technology and I like walk in nature.
+In my spare time I read books on behavioural economics and technology and I like walks in nature.

 An interview with Dr Ben Buchanan